Sialitech/label-siali/docs/source/guide/install.md

 ## Install on Ubuntu

-To install Label Studio on Ubuntu and run it in a virtual environment, run the following command:
+To install Siali Label on Ubuntu and run it in a virtual environment, run the following command:

 ```bash
 python3 -m venv env